 This research and similar others indicate how an organization can have even better managers.
 The management has lot of challenges, one of being how to manage the Zoomers (GenZ) currently in workplace, and in future the Alpha generation who would join the workforce in 2032.
 The HR managers and senior management should be aware of these impending realities and prepare themselves seeking advice from various experts including the OH physicians.

 Most of us do have some WLB in place but the need is to enhance it to be better persons as well as better managers.
-Now we have a research to back the claims that makes better managers and hence organizations must pursue promoting WLB.
+Now we have research to back the claims that makes better managers and hence organizations must pursue promoting WLB.

 To know more, contact